techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Git and Linux/Processes.md

 *PID*: Process ID is a unique identifyer assigned when the process is created

-*inetd*: internet daemon, who as it turned out, manages the telnet daemon and was they key to doing this assignment
+*inetd*: internet daemon, who as it turned out, manages the telnet daemon and was the key to doing this assignment